fredgibbs/fredgibbs.github.io/courses/american-food/index.md

 ## Work Requirements and Grading

-### The main work/fun for this class is not in exams or essays or other stuff you might submit for a grade, but rather general engagement in our daily conversation.
+### The main work/fun for this class is not in exams or essays or other stuff you might submit for a grade, but rather general engagement in our daily activities and conversation.

 - Thorough preparedness and engaged participation in every class meeting  (50%)
 - Serious effort and on-time completion of the in-class presentations (30%)